 Deferred income taxes reflects the impact of current year timing differences between taxable income and accounting income for the year and reversal of timing differences of earlier years.
 Deferred Tax is measured based on the tax rates and the tax laws enacted or substantively enacted at the Balance Sheet date.
-Deferred Tax Assets and Deferred Tax liabilities are offset, if a legally enforceable right exists to set-off Current Tax Assets against Current Tax Liabilities and the Deferred Tax Assets and the Deferred Tax Assets and the Deferred Tax Assets are recognised only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.
+Deferred Tax Assets and Deferred Tax liabilities are offset, if a legally enforceable right exists to set-off Current Tax Assets against Current Tax Liabilities and the Deferred Tax Assets and the Deferred Tax Liabilities related to the taxes on income levied by same governing taxation laws.
+Deferred Tax Assets are recognised only to the extent that there is reasonable certainty that sufficient future taxable income will be available against which such deferred tax assets can be realised.
 In situations where the Company has unabsorbed depreciation or carry forward tax losses, all Deferred Tax Assets are recognised only if there is virtual certainty supported by convincing evidence that they can be realised against future taxable profits.